DaveBenham/VenomModules/README.md

 The sequence is reset to restart at the beginning of the phrase pattern every time the sequencer starts.
 A 1 ms trigger is also sent to the RESET output.

+If you want to pause the sequencer, and then pick up where you left off without resetting, then externally mute the incoming clock instead of stopping the sequencer.

+The run state is preserved across sessions, and stored with each patch and preset.
+If the module is running when inserted or loaded, then it will immediately perform a reset and begin running.

 ### RESET

-Pressing the RESET button or sending a CV trigger to the RESET input arms the sequencer to perform a reset, and restart the phrase pattern from the beginning.
-The reset action will wait until the leading edge of the next 24 ppqn clock.
+Pressing the RESET button or sending a CV trigger to the RESET input arms the sequencer to perform a reset and restart the phrase pattern from the beginning.
+The RESET button will glow brightly while in an armed state.
+By default the reset action will wait until the leading edge of the next 24 ppqn clock.
 For typical tempos, a 24 ppqn clock is fast enough that the reset is perceived as nearly instantaneous.
+The module context menu has a Reset Timing option where you can specify a different value for when the reset is applied:
+- Clock (24 ppqn)
+- Bar
+- 1/2
+- 1/4
+- 1/8
+- 1/16
+- 1/32
+- 1/2 Triplet
+- 1/4 Triplet
+- 1/8 Triplet
+- 1/16 Triplet
+- 1/32 Triplet

 A 1 ms trigger is sent to the RESET output upon every reset action.

 ### DICE and SEED

-Pressing the DICE button or sending a CV trigger to the DICE input causes the sequencer to sample a new seed value to establish a new pattern.
+Pressing the DICE button or sending a CV trigger to the DICE input causes the sequencer to immediately sample a new seed value to establish a new pattern.
 The new seed value will not take effect until the start of the next phrase, whether due to a RESET, or reaching the end of the phrase and cycling back.
+The DICE button glows brightly while waiting for the new seed value to take effect.
 If you want the DICE to immediately take effect, then send a trigger to both the RESET and DICE inputs.

 Typically the seed value is sampled from an internal RNG.
 Alternatively, you can provide your own unipolar CV seed value at the SEED input.
 The input is clamped to 0-10V.
 A sample and hold is used to save the seed value at the time of the dice action.

 Wherever the seed value comes from, the sampled value is continuously sent to the SEED output.

+The current seed value is preserved across sessions, and is saved with each patch and preset.

 ### PAT OFF and 0V Seed